Embracing failures and cutting infrastructure costs: Spot instances in Kubernetes

 - Getting started with Docker and Kubernetes on Windows 10 where you’ll get your hands dirty and install Docker and Kubernetes in your Windows environment.

 - Scaling Microservices with Message Queues, Spring Boot and Kubernetes.
-Learn how to use the Horizontal Pod Autoscaler to dynamically resize your fleet of applications.
+Learn how to use the Horizontal Pod Autoscaler to resize your fleet of applications dynamically.

 Become an expert at deploying and scaling applications in Kubernetes